wu87988622/ohara/docs/src/user_guide.rst

 .. code-block:: console

    # git clone https://github.com/kubernetes-sigs/metrics-server.git

-- Below is YAML file to override the deploy/kubernetes/metrics-server-deployment.yaml path file
+   # git checkout tags/v0.3.7 -b v0.3.7

+- There should encounter an issue that kubelet and apiserver unable to communicate with metric-server with default setting.
+Please use following YAML setting to override the content of deploy/1.8+/metrics-server-deployment.yaml file.
+  For more details please refer to the https://github.com/kubernetes-sigs/metrics-server/issues/131

 .. code-block:: console